Dispute resolution under the subcontract

 • the issue between the parties must be in dispute, i.e. the parties must be able to establish disagreement on the issue or procrastination by one party rather than simply a lack of response by one party to an overaggressive assertion by another party

-• the adjudication can only resolve one dispute – although case law has made it clear that one dispute may consist of a number of issues, but each adjudication cannot consist of more than one dispute without both parties' consent
+• the adjudication can only resolve one dispute – although case law has made it clear that one dispute may consist of several issues, but each adjudication cannot consist of more than one dispute without both parties' consent

 • the adjudication process is confidential